muppet9010/factorio-muppet-streamer/README.md

     - example to increase by 2: `/muppet_streamer_change_team_member_max 2`

-Schedule Explosive Delivery
+Schedule Explosive Delivery to player
 -----------------

 - Can deliver a highly customisable explosive delivery via command.
 A number of the chosen explosive type after a delay will fly from offscreen to randomly around the target player.
 The perfect gift for any streamer.
+Note, that it takes them a second or two to fly in from offscreen.
 - Command syntax: `/muppet_streamer_schedule_explosive_delivery [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds the arrival of the explosives will be delayed for.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - explosiveCount: NUMBER - Mandatory: the quantity of explosives to be delivered, if 0 then the command is ignored.
-    - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "artilleryShell", "atomicRocket"
+    - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit"
     - target: STRING - Mandatory: the player name to target.
     - accuracyRadiusMin: NUMBER - Optional: the minimum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
     - accuracyRadiusMax: NUMBER - Optional: the maximum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
 - Example command 1: `/muppet_streamer_schedule_explosive_delivery {"delay":5, "explosiveCount":1, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50}`
 - Example command 2: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":7, "explosiveType":"grenade", "target":"muppet9010", "accuracyRadiusMin":10, "accuracyRadiusMax":20}`
-- At present is hard coded to the "nauvis" (default) surface.